flo-wolf/Flip-Fall/README.md

 * Progress and achievement serialization, keeping your files safe and sound.

 ### Upcoming
-* Inbuilt level editing, create and share your own creations and let friends feel the frustration of failure!
+* Inbuilt level editing - Create, edit, play and share your creations!
-* Endless gamemode.
+* Multiple other gamemodes, including coop and endless.
-* More level objects, including multi-barrel turrets, falling spikes, crushers and many more.
+* More levels and levelobjects, including multi-barrel turrets, falling spikes, direction switchers, crushers and many more.

 ### How to Play
-Use both hands to play this game.
+Use your two thumbs to play this game.
 Both sides of the screen modify the players movement differently.

+Right Half - Flip
+* Tap to instantly mirror the Player's movement direction.

-Left - Charge
+Left Half - Charge
-* Hold to stop the player from falling down.
+* Tap and hold to stop the player from falling down.
 While holding, the player gets accelerated horizontally.

-Right - Reflect
-* Tap to instantly mirror the Player's movement direction.

 ### Rules
 * Finish a level to unlock the next one.